schumergrubermax/SmartLottery/README.md

 1. Visit http://remix.ethereum.org in your browser to get the Remix Ethereum IDE.
 2. Copy the provided code from the `notes/01_SmartLottery.sol` file into the editor to have syntax highlighting and code annotations.
 Advanced setup: You can alternatively link your local folder to Remix or use your own IDE/editor with Solidity code support.
 3. Try to fill out the missing pieces of code, diving deep into the Solidity language.
 As a reference, the [Solidity documentation](https://solidity.readthedocs.io/en/develop/) might be helpful.

+Tips:
-Do not change the given methods, method parameters or variables.
+* Do *not* change the given methods, method parameters or variables.
+* Start small, write the getter-methods first.
+* Try to understand the concepts, you the code will be provided during the next steps.

-### Test your contract
+### Test your contract manually using Remix

-tbd.
+On the built-in Remix EVM:

+1. Go to `Run > Environment` and set Environment to `Javascript VM` to use the built-in Remix virtual machine.
+2. Select the account, you want to deploy the contract with (any of them should be fine)
+3. Select `SmartLottery` as the contract name you want to deploy and press the red `Create` button to send the contract creation transaction to the (simulated) blockchain client.
+You should now see some buttons to interact with the contract functions.

+*Alternatively:* on your local testrpc blockchain client:

+1. Check if testrpc is still running, otherwise fire it up again with `testrpc` in your terminal.
+By default it should communicate on `http://localhost:8545`.
+2. In Remix, set `Run > Environment` to `Web3 Provider` and  enter `http://localhost:8545`, if issues occur try `http://127.0.01:8545`.
+You can use this method to provide *any* ethereum client, e.g. geth or parity.
+For convenience, we will just use testrpc.
+3. Follow same instructions as above.